-Because our inferences about causation are based, at least in the main, on the observed difference in outcome frequency, or severity, between exposed and unexposed subjects, we will continue our discussion by examining the relationship between a postulated causal model and the resultant, observed, outcome frequencies.
-We begin with a description of the component-cause model followed by the causal-web model of causation.
+Because our inferences about causation are based, at least in the main, on the observed difference in outcome frequency or severity between exposed and unexposed subjects, we will continue our discussion by examining the relationship between a postulated causal model and the resultant, observed, outcome frequencies.
+We begin with a description of component-cause and the causal-web models of causation.